ZiyadQutub/Sdaia-Bootcamp/README.md

-# This repositery is created in the first lab in T5 bootcamp
+# This repository is created in the first lab in T5 bootcamp